jwcorbett1/jwcorbett1/README.md

 # About Me

 I am a philosophy graduate with experience in practical programming and guiding projects from concept to deployment.
-My goal is to become a full-stack developer for real-world tools and applications.
+My goal is to become a professional full-stack developer for real-world tools and applications.

 I have been a consultant for the North Carolina Department of Transportation for over a decade, with duties including:
 * maintaining legacy databases in coordination with the NC Department of Information Technology,